 Our School AIM:

-Arun Court School has a clear remit of taking students who have suffered a mental health breakdown, making them well through intensive therapy held within a school setting, then slowly re-introducing them to a lifelong love of learning.
+Arun Court School has a clear remit of taking students who have suffered a mental health breakdown, or are suffering acute axniety due to any undelysing cause (including ASD) and making them well through intensive therapy held within a school setting, then slowly re-introducing them to a lifelong love of learning.
 We advocate a progressive education system where students experience nurture, greater choice and the chance to thrive at interests they choose to develop.
 We feel such a holistic approach would prevent breakdown in the first place and therefore also exist to campaign and support that approach in other settings.

 Our Transition Aim:

 We can act as both a medium term school and a long term school - dependent on the needs of the young person.
 We now offer both an academic and non-academic, more vocational route through the school.

 We aim that students leaving us are re-entering the system at the point that they would have been at if a breakdown had not occurred although some some will continue with us on their educational journey, preferring our progressive approach.
 However for many children they will stay with us throughout their secondary education, transferring at college age.
 We are a progressive educational establishment where mutual respect and student involvement are at the heart of all we do.